A recollection of 9/11

 It struck me a couple months back, talking to the girls I mentor, that despite growing up in its shadow, many kids today don’t really have a sense of what 9/11 was, what it meant, what it means.

-I was heartbroken in anticipation.
+I was heartbroken with anticipation.

-I only really recall the opening verse:
+I recall the opening verse:

 That majestic pair,